 Update: I am happy to report the Ibuprofen and cough medicine both relieved his symptoms and didn’t cause additional problems and reactions as medications have in the past.

-It is a huge relief to have these medications.
-We threw away our other OTC pain and cough medicines so we wouldn’t give them to him in error.
+It is a huge relief to have these allergy medications as well as the OTC pain and cough medicines.

 Antihistamines without palm oil